nelson-n/Mark1.github.io/README.md

 <div style="page-break-after: always;"></div>

 ### Lens Holder Manufacturing <a name="Lens-Holder-Manufacturing"></a>
-* 3D print lens holder.
+* 3d printed lens holder.
 If holes are not big enough for an M5 bolt to pass through, expand the holes with a 13/64in. drill bit.
 * Center of lens is 80mm from the projector backplate.
 At this distance the projector light passes through the middle of the lens which distorts the light rays the least.
 * Mounting holes are 80 mm apart.